ol-MEGA/.github/profile/README.md

 * no database usage

-### Setup mobile device and OlMEGA hardware (following the procedure in the handbook)
+### Setup mobile device and olMEGA hardware (following the procedure in the handbook)

 more info at 2.2 Installation steps in the handbook (https://raw.githubusercontent.com/ol-MEGA/olMEGA_Handbook/master/olMEGA_Handbook.pdf).